-- 2.22.4 Number of visits made by the RBSK team for the health check- up of the children.
+- 2.22.2 Distribution of spectacles to children with refractive error, - 2.22.3 Recording of height, weight etc. - 2.22.4 Number of visits made by the RBSK team for the health check- up of the children.
 (Please ensure to upload at least two photographs of the visit of the medical team in each school on MDM-MIS portal). - 2.23 Present monitoring structure at various levels.
 Strategy for establishment of monitoring cell at various levels viz.
 Block, District and State level for effective monitoring of the scheme. - 2.24 Meetings of Steering cum Monitoring Committees at the Block, District and State level - 2.24.1 Number of meetings held at various level and gist of the issues discussed in the meeting, - 2.24.2 Action taken on the decisions taken during these meetings. - 2.25 Frequency of meeting of District Level Committee held under the chairmanship of senior most MP of the District to monitor the scheme.
 Gist of the issues discussed and action taken thereon. - 2.26 Arrangement for official inspections to MDM centres/schools and percentage of schools inspected and summary of findings and remedial measures taken. - 2.27 Details of the Contingency Plan to avoid any untoward incident.
-Printing of important phone numbers (e.g. Primary health centre, Hospital, Fire brigade etc) on the walls of school building. - 2.28 Grievance Redressal Mechanism

-- 2.28.1 Details regarding Grievance Redressal at all levels. - 2.28.2 Details of complaints received i.e. Nature of complaints etc. - 2.28.3 Time schedule for disposal of complaints. - 2.28.4 Details of action taken on the complaints. - 2.29 Details regarding Awareness Generation & Information, Education and Communication (IEC) activities and Media campaign, carried out at State/district/block/school level. - 2.30 Overall assessment of the manner in which implementation of the programme is contributing to the programme objectives and an analysis of strengths and weaknesses of the programme implementation. - 2.31 Action Plan for ensuring enrolment of all school children under Adhaar before the stipulated date. - 2.32 Contribution by community in the form of Tithi Bhojan or any other similar practices in the State/ UT etc. - 2.33 Kitchen Gardens - 2.33.1 Status of availability of kitchen gardens in the schools.
-(Please furnish school wise details for all districts in the table given at Annexure - W 1.) - Mapping of schools with the corresponding Krishi Vigyan Kendras 2.33.2 (KVK) - 2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens.
+Printing of important phone numbers (e.g. Primary health centre, Hospital, Fire brigade etc) on the walls of school building. - 2.28 Grievance Redressal Mechanism - 2.28.1 Details regarding Grievance Redressal at all levels. - 2.28.2 Details of complaints received i.e. Nature of complaints etc. - 2.28.3 Time schedule for disposal of complaints. - 2.28.4 Details of action taken on the complaints. - 2.29 Details regarding Awareness Generation & Information, Education and Communication (IEC) activities and Media campaign, carried out at State/district/block/school level. - 2.30 Overall assessment of the manner in which implementation of the programme is contributing to the programme objectives and an analysis of strengths and weaknesses of the programme implementation. - 2.31 Action Plan for ensuring enrolment of all school children under Adhaar before the stipulated date. - 2.32 Contribution by community in the form of Tithi Bhojan or any other similar practices in the State/ UT etc. - 2.33 Kitchen Gardens - 2.33.1 Status of availability of kitchen gardens in the schools.
+(Please furnish school wise details for all districts in the table given at Annexure W 1.) - 2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK) - 2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens.